hissssst/pathex/guides/tutorials/modifiers.md

 For example, path created with `:map` modifier can only match maps inside them.
 Modifiers can be specified only in form of an atom, variables are not accepted.

+## When?
+How? & Why?

+You should use modifiers when you need to specify type of inner structures to match or reduce amount of generated code by `Pathex` or improve performance of the path

 ## Usage

 Currently only three modifiers are available: